carpentries-incubator/docker-introduction/_episodes/04b-managing-containers.md

 ---
-title: "Creating containers"
+title: "Exploring and Running Containers"
 teaching: 10
 exercises: 0
 questions:
-- "How do I get Docker to perform computation?"
+- "How do I interact with a Docker container on my computer?"
 objectives:
 - "Demonstrate how to create an instance of a container from an image."
 - "Explain how to list (container) images on your laptop."